Sunday, April 28, 2024

 We have discussed the spiritual failings of Susan, but can we be so sure that the others would have remained spiritually secure.
 And, if they did, how did they?

-Of course, we know that Lucy is told by Alsan that the reason he brought them to Narnia was so that they could recognize Aslan in their own world, though he goes by a different name.
+Of course, we know that Lucy is told by Alsan that the reason he brought the Pevensies to Narnia was so that they could recognize Aslan in their own world, though he goes by a different name.
 This would suggest that they are charged with finding Jesus and becoming good Christians.
-But of course, this just raises other questions.
+However, this just raises other questions.
 Why did Aslan choose the Pevensie children and no one else?
-Why do we see so little direct Christian imagery in Narnia?
+Why do we see so little direct Christian expression in Narnia?
+Why does Aslan not come out and say his name?

 Let's discuss...